AmandioCordeiro/IMEC/README.md

   SVPWM - Space Vector Pulse Width Modulation

-  MMV  - Maximum module voltage, to get maximum power for a battery voltage
+  MMV  - Maximum module voltage, to get maximum power from a motor for a battery voltage

 _________________________________________________